 3. Telemarketing fraud

-1 in 6 American consumers are defrauded by dishonest telemarketers, according to estimates from the U.S. Department of Justice.
-And according to AARP, roughly 80% of them are over the age of 50.
+1 in 6 American consumers is defrauded by dishonest telemarketers, according to estimates from the U.S. Department of Justice.
+And according to AARP, roughly 80% of them are 50 or older.

 Another instance of this type of fraud against older adults involves con artists selling products over the phone that either never arrive or turn out to be useless junk.